Rozza18/Quiz_Game/README.md

 🖼️ Demo

-(Add a screenshot or GIF of your terminal running the quiz here)
+(Add a screenshot or GIF of my terminal running the quiz here)

 Example: